ConorMcPersonal/Toaster/Packaging.md

 30 LOAD "" CODE

-35 REM LOAD is on J, CODE is Extended mode and I
+35 REM Attributes - LOAD is on J, CODE is Extended mode and I

-40 CLEAR 33155: LOAD "" CODE : RANDOMIZE USR 33156
+40 LOAD "" CODE : RANDOMIZE USR 33156

-45 REM CLEAR is X, RAND is T, USR is Extended-L
+45 REM Game - RAND is T, USR is Extended-L

-Save this to TAP from Fuse (Media/Write, then SAVE "Loader" LINE 10) (save is on S, line is on ext-shift-3)
+Save this to TAP from Fuse (Media/Write, then SAVE "Loader" LINE 10) (save is on S, line is on ext-ctrl-3)